 5:30 pm Central Time

-This lecture will present the current literature regarding associations between OSA and preeclampsia and the overlap between potential biological pathways.
-Data will be presented on the potential role for sleep assessment in the monitoring and treatment of preeclampsia and the utility of positive airway pressure in this setting will be discussed.
+Learn about the current literature regarding associations between OSA and preeclampsia and the overlap between potential biological pathways.
+This webinar will present data on the potential role for sleep assessment in the monitoring and treatment of preeclampsia and will discuss the utility of positive airway pressure in this setting.?

 Dr. Louise O’Brien is a Research Associate Professor in the Sleep Disorders Center and in the Department of Obstetrics & Gynecology at Michigan Medicine.
 Dr. O’Brien trained in the UK in maternal and infant health research and relocated to the United States in 2001 to train in sleep research following which she joined the faculty at the University of Michigan.
 Her primary research interests include the impact of sleep disruption and its treatment in pregnancy and the association with adverse perinatal outcomes.
 Dr. O'Brien is well published in this field and participates in the training of sleep medicine and maternal-fetal medicine fellows and also acts as a mentor for trainees interested in sleep research.?

 The AADSM is an ADA CERP Recognized Provider.
 ADA CERP is a service of the American Dental Association to assist dental professionals in identifying quality providers of continuing dental education.
 ADA CERP does not approve or endorse individual courses or instructors, nor does it imply acceptance of credit hours by boards of dentistry.
 Concerns or complaints about a CE provider may be directed to the provider or to ADA CERP at ADA.org/cerp.